brainfoolong/sasige-docs/pages/docs/installation/configuration.md

-    Config::setPagesFolder("pages"); // folder that contains the pages files Config::setStaticFolder("static"); // folder that contains the static files that will be merged into the output folder Config::setHideIndexHtmlInUrls(false); // if true than the string "index.html" will be removed when generate page links Config::setAdditionalSrcFolder("src"); // folder where you can add custom PHP classes for maximum flexibilty Config::setServerPort(4433); // server port when use "sasige serve"
+    Config::setPagesFolder("pages"); // folder that contains the pages files Config::setStaticFolder("static"); // folder that contains the static files that will be merged into the output folder Config::setHideIndexHtmlInUrls(false); // if true than the string "index.html" will be removed when generate page links Config::setServerPort(4433); // server port when use "sasige serve"